Bryndzové Halušky

-Bryndzové halušky is the iconic Slovak dish, with bryndza protected by PDO since 2008.
-The shepherd-pastoralist origin in the Tatra mountains.
+Bryndzové halušky is the iconic Slovak dish, with bryndza ('Slovenská bryndza') protected as an EU PGI since 2008.
+Its origin lies in the shepherd-pastoralist tradition of the Tatra/Carpathian mountains.

-Spoon up halušky — small pale dumplings coated in melted bryndza cheese, bacon fat glistening, crispy bacon bits dotted throughout.
-Bite: dumpling tender-chewy from potato-and-flour, bryndza's distinctive sharp-tangy sheep-cheese punch, bacon's smoky salt, sour cream's cooling cream.
+Spoon up halušky — small pale dumplings coated in melted bryndza cheese, rendered fat glistening, crispy pork cracklings and bacon bits dotted throughout.
+Bite: dumpling tender-chewy from potato-and-flour, bryndza's distinctive sharp-tangy sheep-cheese punch, the smoky salt of bacon, and a cooling spoon of sour cream.
 The dish is hearty, deeply pastoral.
 With a glass of Slovak slivovitz, this is Tatra mountain home cooking.

-Grating raw potato releases starch that binds with flour and egg to form dumplings.
-The halušky-maker creates the irregular small shape.
-Tossing hot dumplings with bryndza melts the cheese into a creamy coating.
+Grating raw potato releases starch that binds with flour and egg into a sticky batter.
+Scraping the batter through a board or a colander into boiling water breaks it into the small irregular halušky, which set as they cook.
+Tossing the hot dumplings with bryndza melts the cheese into a creamy coating.

 Variations